 10. The Road Back

 This stage in the Hero's/Heroine's journey represents a reverse echo of the Call to Adventure in which you had to cross the first threshold.
-Now you must return home with the reward - which is your new way of being.
-But this time, the anticipation of danger is replaced with that of acclaim and perhaps vindication, absolution, or even exoneration.
+Now, you must return home with the reward - your new way of being.
+But this time, the anticipation of danger is replaced with acclaim and perhaps vindication, absolution, or even exoneration.

-But the heroic journey is not yet over, and you may still need one last push back into the Ordinary World.
-The moment before you finally commit to the last stage of your journey may be a moment in which you must choose between your own personal objectives and that of a Higher Cause.
+But the heroic journey is over, and you may need one last push back into the Ordinary World.
+The moment before you finally commit to the last stage of your journey may be a moment in which you must choose between your personal objectives and those of a Higher Cause.

 11. Resurrection

 If you fail to universalize your gifts and talents in a way that can creatively and spiritually contribute to others, you will suffer.
-This places more of a requirement to rely upon divine support so that you have enough energy to carry out your larger tasks.
-At this point, you must be integrated enough emotionally to be able to hold an open intuitive presence.
+This requires more reliance upon divine support so that you have enough energy to carry out your larger tasks.
+At this point, you must be integrated enough emotionally to be able to hold an open, intuitive presence.

 Ultimately, with devotion to staying open enough to receive the help of Spirit, you will succeed in your larger task of giving something unique to life.
 You destroy the enemy of your negative counter-pulls, stay whole and integrated within, and emerge from battle cleansed and reborn.

-In Your Journal: Write about your highest possible self.
+In Your Journal: Describe your highest possible self.
 Contemplate your willingness to allow the divine sustenance to feed and sustain this higher-nourished self.
 How will you let the divine energy inform every area of your life?
-What spiritual practices and devotions will you implement to open up your divine channel so as to permanently embed your unique spiritual truth into your human existence?
+What spiritual practices and devotions will you implement to open up your divine channel to embed your unique spiritual truth into your human existence permanently?

 12. Return With The Elixir

-Sometimes, the return home is a very challenging part of the journey.
-The profound inner transformation that has occurred can make it difficult to reintegrate with your old life and familial relationships as they used to be.
-Your return can disrupt the status quo, and feel uncomfortable for others.
+Sometimes, returning home is a very challenging part of the journey.
+The profound inner transformation that has occurred can make it difficult to reintegrate into your old life and familial relationships as they used to be.
+Your return can disrupt the status quo and feel uncomfortable for others.
 There can be pressure from significant friends and family members who want you to stay the same as you were before so that they do not have to change to accommodate your new growth.

 Each day, no matter what negative outer feedback you receive, you can ask, "Did I live from my deepest self today?"
 Ultimately, on the heroic journey to authenticity, you return to where you started.
 You have reclaimed your original soul essence, but things will clearly never be the same again.

-In Your Journal: We live in a world that is largely unconscious of the higher creative possibilities of life.
+In Your Journal: We live in a world largely unconscious of life's higher creative possibilities.
 How will you embody your highest principles amidst such unconsciousness?
 Write about what your return to the ordinary world would look like.
 How would you enter the human realities of your workplace, your family, and your hometown as transformed within?

-What does your luminous inner life - in this largely unconscious material world - look like?
+What does your luminous inner life look like in this largely unconscious material world?
 How would you act and communicate with other people as your true self?
 How do you live into your deepest calling each day?
-Describe your transformed inner life in full detail, even if it is not recognized and reflected by others in your life.
+Describe your transformed inner life in full detail, even if it is not recognized and reflected by others.

-This worksheet is excepted from my course 100 Days of Art Journal Therapy which you can purchase HERE.
+This worksheet is included in my 100 Days of Art Journal Therapy course, which you can purchase HERE.

 With love,